umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Working-Locally/index.md

 If you are using Windows, read on for how to work locally.

-From the Umbraco Cloud portal copy your development environments git repository endpoint using the *Connect my machine* option and then clone the site using your favorite Git client.
+From the Umbraco Cloud portal copy your development environments git repository endpoint using the *How to connect my machine* option and then clone the site using your favorite Git client.
 We like [GitKraken](https://www.gitkraken.com/), [SourceTree](http://www.sourcetreeapp.com/) or [Git Extensions](http://gitextensions.github.io).
 Here are the steps to clone your site (**We'll use GitKraken in this example.**):

 1. Click the Connect my machine button to get the Clone project dialog.